Office of International Programs

 In terms of travelling to El Salvador, we highly recommend that students research suggested/required vaccinations and precautions of the Center for Disease Control.
 You can also contact your local travel clinic, student health center and/or family doctor for further recommendations.
 The CASA Program will do everything possible to help students avoid illness and keep them healthy.

 Because this is a Loyola program, all financial aid remains the same except for federal work study.
 Students pay Loyola tuition, the average cost for a room on campus for juniors, and a $500 program fee.
-In addition to this, students are responsible for purchasing their airline tickets; however Loyola will reimburse students with a $900 stipend.
+In addition to this, students are responsible for purchasing their airline tickets.
 Students also must submit a $350 non-refundable study abroad deposit to hold their place.

 Student’s expenses in El Salvador will vary greatly depending on how much they travel, shop and eat in restaurants.
 This program is very unique in its simplicity and format, so students do not tend to spend as much as they do on our other Loyola programs.
 Also something to keep in mind is that El Salvador is not an expensive country.
 The range for how much students spent in the past semesters is between $2,000-$5,000.
 It is a very large range, but again, will depend on how much your student travels, shops, and eats in a restaurant.